lleger/elixir-school/lessons/basics/composition.md

 ### `require`

-Although used less frequently `require/2` is nonetheless important.
+Although used less frequently, `require/2` is nonetheless important.
 Requiring a module ensures that it is compiled and loaded.
 This is most useful when we need to access a module's macros:

 ```elixir
 defmodule Example do